benjvi/benjvi.github.io/_posts/2020-03-08-An-Anti-Tutorial-Storing-Events-In-Prometheus.markdown

 *However*, using a program to connect to a banking API - if one is even available - will be difficult.
 Moreover, such a highly automated process is not necessary for analysis of personal finances.
 It's perfectly adequate to manually export data and then run a batch job to load it into Prometheus.

-To get data from batch jobs, Prometheus requires us to use the PushGateway:
+To get data from batch jobs, Prometheus requires us to use the [PushGateway](https://prometheus.io/docs/practices/pushing/):

 ![Push Gateway]({{site.url}}/img/push-gateway.png)

+So, we can download all the required data, then run a script, which pushes metrics to the PushGateway.
+And Prometheus is scraping the PushGateway.
+There are more details to get into, but this is fundamentally a workable approach to ingestion.

 ## Data Model